immutable/contracts/audits/token/202312-threat-model-preset-erc1155.md

 ### ImmutableERC1155

+ImmutableERC1155 inherits the [ImmutableERC1155Base](../../contracts//token//erc1155//abstract/ImmutableERC1155Base.sol) contract and provides public functions for single and batch minting that are access controlled.

+ImmutableERC1155Base inherits contracts:

+- `OperatorAllowlistEnforced` - for setting an OperatorAllowlist that enables the restriction of approvals and transfers to allowlisted users
+- `ERC1155Permit` - an implementation of the ERC1155 Permit extension from Open Zeppelin allowing approvals to be made via EIP712 signatures, to allow for gasless transactions from the token owners.
+- `ERC2981` - an implementation of the NFT Royalty Standard for retrieving royalty payment information
+- `MintingAccessControl` - implements access control for the `minter` role

-The ImmutableERC1155 extends the OpenZeppelin `ERC1155Burnable` contract inheriting the public burn methods to be used by the client.
+The ERC1155Permit implementation inherits the OpenZeppelin [ERC1155Burnable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC1155/extensions/ERC1155Burnable.sol) contract, which provides the public burn methods to be used by the client.
-Permit is added to allow for Gasless transactions from the token owners.

 #### Modifications From Base Implementation